Gorilla-Lab-SCUT/frustum-convnet/README.md

 ### Refinement stage

 Run following command to prepare pickle files for car training.
 We use the first stage predicted results.
-If you don't use the default directory in first stage, you should change the corresponding directory in [here](kitti/prepare_data_refine.py#L911) and [here](kitti/prepare_data_refine.py#L895) before running following commands.
+If you don't use the default directory in the first stage, you should change the corresponding directory in [here](kitti/prepare_data_refine.py#L888) and [here](kitti/prepare_data_refine.py#L904) before running following commands.
 The pickle files will be saved in `kitti/data/pickle_data_refine`.

 ```shell
 python kitti/prepare_data_refine.py --car_only --gen_train --gen_val_det --gen_val_rgb_detection